 Hospitals, clinics, and healthcare institutions typically maintain patient health information in an electronic medical record (EMR) or electronic health record (EHR) system.
 This complicates the issue of custody and access, due to the intermingling of information from various care providers.
 In a solo practice, the issues are more straightforward: the physician is the custodian of the medical record and therefore has control over access to the record, as well as its retention and disposal.

 In both practice scenarios—shared and solo practice—the patient has the right to determine who may have access to their health information.
 Indeed, a patient can place conditions or restrictions on which health providers and others have access to their information.
-As a general rule, patients are also entitled to have access to their medical record unless there are compelling reasons to withhold such access, as outlined in the article “A matter of records: Retention and transfer of clinical records.”
+As a general rule, patients are also entitled to have access to their medical record unless there are compelling reasons to withhold such access, as outlined in the article “"How to manage your medical records: Retention, access, security, storage, disposal, and transfer”.
 The onus is on the physician to justify withholding access, such as if the physician believes access is likely to cause a substantial adverse effect on the patient or another person.

 In the case of shared EMRs and EHRs where information is accessible by a greater number of people, physicians still have an obligation to protect patient information that is in their custody from being accessed inappropriately.
 Clarity over control and stewardship of information in a shared practice arrangement can be achieved by entering into a Data Sharing Agreement or Inter-Physician Agreement.
 The CMPA’s Electronic Records Handbook [PDF] a includes data sharing principles for EMR/EHR agreements as well as a template agreement that can be used as the basis for developing a data sharing contract with another party (such as hospital, health region, or service provider) or with other physicians.
 Such agreements should include appropriate security protocols to restrict access to the information to those who require it for providing care or for other authorized purposes.